 Of course!
 To make a strawberry cake take two 9-inch round cake pans.
 Grease and flour them, and then divide the same exact batter equally between the two pans.

 Bake them in a preheated oven at the same temp, for 25 to 30 minutes until the toothpick comes out clean.
 Allow them to cool for a bit and then remove the cake layers from the pan to cool on the rack completely.
 Then layer and frost and decorate to your heart’s desire.

 How long do homemade strawberry cupcakes last?

 If placed in an airtight container or ziplock bag they will last 1 to 2 days at room temperature or 3 to 4 days in the fridge.
 They will last 2 to 4 months in the freezer.
-Although if you are going to freezer them, it is better to leave the frosting off.
+However, if you are going to freeze them, it is better to leave the frosting off.